 In the shop, you’ll find New Holland gear, six-packs of beer, and spirits such as the New Holland Knickerbocker gin.
 My favorite is Blue Haven — the Knickerbocker gin steeped in blueberries.
 I really appreciated that I could taste the spirits before purchasing a bottle to bring home.

 New Holland Pub on 8th: The Food

-Casual pub fare — sandwiches, salads, and pizzas — make up the bulk of the Pub on 8th’s menu.
+Casual pub fare such as sandwiches, salads, and pizzas make up the bulk of the Pub on 8th’s menu.
 Though you’ll also find some hearty meals under the Butcher’s Counter section and vegetable sides, which you can order larger to share or as a vegetarian entree.
 A lot of those vegetables are sourced from local West Michigan farms, too.